 About New York City Hall

-New York City Hall is the oldest city hall in the US still in continuous use, having been built between 1803 and 1812.
+New York City Hall is the oldest city hall in the US still in continuous use, built between 1803 and 1812.
 Its architects, Joseph Francois Mangin and John McComb, were chosen as a result of a competition.

 Against the backdrop of the American Revolution beginning in 1776, plans for a new City Hall were being discussed by the city council.
 However, the financial restraints of war paused the project.
 A site was chosen at the old Common in the north of New York, originally an area for the first almshouse in 1653.
 After American Independence, in 1802 a competition was held for the new hall; first prize was $350 and awarded to Joseph-Francois Mangin and John McComb Jr.